aewshopping/ssg-deploy-test/src/posts/announcements/2023-09-01-posts-new_history_books.md

 Here are a few that stuck out for me:

-- ___Backbone of the Nation: Mining Communities and the Great Strike of 1984-85___, _by Robert Gildea_ - last month I came across a book published the ex warden of my ex University college.
-This month it is an ex history tutor of the ex college, with this interesting looking book on the history of the miners strike in the UK.
+- ___Backbone of the Nation: Mining Communities and the Great Strike of 1984-85___, _by Robert Gildea_ - last month I came across a book published by the ex-warden of my ex-University college.
+This month it is an ex-history tutor of the ex-college, with this interesting looking book on the history of the miners strike in the UK.

 - ___Empires of the Steppes: The Nomadic Tribes Who Shaped Civilisation___, _by Kenneth W. Harl_ - I enjoy the open road myself so this one instinctively appeals to me.